Are you busy preparing for the baby and forgetting about your postpartum recovery products?

 11. Prenatal Vitamins

-Your prenatal vitamins are as necessary during postpartum as was during pregnancy as long as you choose to breastfeed.
-Once you wean off your baby or you are not breastfeeding, you must take regular multivitamins for the right nutrition.
+Your prenatal vitamins are necessary during postpartum as it was during pregnancy, especially if you are breastfeeding.
+Once you wean off your baby or you are not breastfeeding, you must continue taking regular multivitamins.

-You will surely be going to need a lot of healthy food, snacks.
+You definitely need a lot of healthy food, snacks.
 Eating a healthy diet is essential that helps improve milk supply for a breastfeeding mom.

 New moms need healthy snacks – like dates, figs, almonds, etc for the breastfeeding sessions or late-night munching.

 However, you need to watch out in case your baby shows any signs of allergies due to nuts.
-Some babies, if not all, tend to throw up a lot or have an allergic reaction to nuts, chocolates, dairy products, etc.
+Some babies, if not all, tend to throw up a lot due to an allergic reaction to nuts, chocolates, dairy products, etc.

-Hydration is the most important thing pre or post-delivery.
-You should drink plenty of water preferably at room temperature.
+Hydration is the essential thing pre or post-delivery.
+It would be best if you drink plenty of water, preferably at room temperature.